 All study abroad students have the option to live in Russian homestays.
 Participants have their own room with a Russian family in a private apartment.
 Housing and most meals (two meals daily and three on weekends) are included in the program fee.
 Students are responsible for weekday lunches.
 The University cafeteria offers very reasonably priced meals.

-CIEE also offers a limited number of rooms at a hostel in downtown St. Petersburg.
-The hostel is located within a 5-minute walk of Nevskiy Prospekt and a 10-minute bus to the CIEE Study Center or a 20-minute walk.
+CIEE also offers a limited number of rooms at a hostel in downtown Saint Petersburg.
+The hostel is located within a 5-minute walk of Nevsky Prospekt and a 25-30 minute commute to the CIEE Study Center.
 Students are placed in a double room with another CIEE participant.
 Students are responsible for all meals.

-You'll begin your study abroad experience in St. Petersburg even before leaving home by participating in a CIEE online pre-departure orientation.
-Meeting with students online, the resident director shares information about the program and site, highlighting issues that alumni have said are important, and giving you time to ask questions.
+You'll begin your study abroad experience in Saint Petersburg even before leaving home by participating in a CIEE online pre-departure orientation.
+Meeting with students online, the resident staff shares information about the program and site, highlighting issues confirmed as most relevant by our alumni, and giving you time to ask questions.
 The online orientation allows you to connect with others in the group, reflect on what you want to get out of the program, and learn what others in the group would like to accomplish.
 CIEE’s aim for the pre-departure orientation is simple—to help you understand more about the program, and identify your objectives so that you arrive well-informed and return home having made significant progress towards your goals.

 You are encouraged to bring a wireless-enabled laptop.
-Internet access in homestays is not guaranteed; however, limited, but free, wireless is available at the CIEE Study Center.
-Wireless Internet is also available through local cell phone providers, 4G Internet providers, and many Internet cafés throughout St. Petersburg.
-Additionally, there is a fee-for-service Internet classroom maintained by the University.
+The homestays have either Wi-Fi or Ethernet access to the Internet.
+At the same time, limited, but free, wireless is available at the CIEE Study Center.
+Wireless Internet is also available through local cell phone providers, 4G and LTE Internet providers, and many cafés throughout Saint Petersburg.

-The academic program is supplemented with excursions, study tours, and field trips.
-Although the schedule changes somewhat from year to year, typical excursions include a city bus tour, the Hermitage, the Peter and Paul Fortress, Pavlovsk, Peterhof, a walking tour of Dostoevsky’s Crime and Punishment, and Pushkin’s Apartment Museum.
-Additionally, CIEE staff arranges boat tours, a group cooking class in Russian cuisine, visits to the Russian bathhouse, and tickets to soccer games.
-Weekends are mostly free with the exception of overnight weekend field trips and possible Saturday excursions.
+The academic program and its co-curricular fieldtrips is supplemented with program extracurricular excursions, visits and activities.
+Although the schedule changes somewhat from year to year, typical excursions include a city bus tour, the Hermitage, the Peter and Paul Fortress, Pushkin’s Apartment Museum, trips to Peterhof, and a walking tour of Dostoevsky’s Crime and Punishment.
+Additionally, CIEE staff arranges a boat tour, a group cooking class in Russian cuisine, visits to the Russian bathhouse, and tickets to soccer games.
+Weekends are mostly free with the exception of overnight weekend excursians to other cities and possible Saturday excursions.

 Film and Music

-You can enjoy Russian cinema individually by checking out films from the Study Center DVD library or collectively in group screenings through the CIEE Film Club.
-The choir practice is included in the course on Russian culture.
+You can enjoy Russian cinema individually by checking out films from the Study Center DVD library or collectively in group screenings through the CIEE Cinema Club.
+You will enjoy singing Russian songs at the karaoke nights with Russian peers.
+If you want to understand Russian music culture even deeper, choir is included in the course on Russian culture, covering the genre of the Russian folk song to classic rock.

-Study abroad students attend classes five days a week with one afternoon reserved for cultural activities.
+Students attend classes and program-related cultural excursions and activities five days a week.
+Classes are typically held four days a week, with Wednesdays used for cultural and social activities.
 Classes are 90 minutes in length.

 All courses are taught in Russian and students are grouped by language level based on the results of a placement test.
 In-class participation often accounts for a large percentage of students’ grades as Russian teaching methodology emphasizes in-class learning.